 The Emeritus College is a unique program designed to meet the needs of Marin County’s lifelong learners who already may have earned their degrees and who may be transitioning—or have already transitioned—into retirement.
-Emeritus College classes offer a wide array of opportunities for students to discover new interests, to reconnect with lifetime passions, and to find engaging interaction with like-minded individuals in a multitude of classes and activities.
+Emeritus College classes offer a wide array of opportunities for students to discover new interests, reconnect with lifetime passions, and find engaging interaction with like-minded individuals in a multitude of classes and activities.
 The Emeritus College classes offer first-rate instructors and high-quality classes that actively support the principles of quality of life, lifelong learning, and creative retirement.

 If you are seeking something new to capture your interest, take a moment to peruse the many fascinating and fun courses within in the Emeritus program, all offered to you at a discounted enrollment fee indicated by the EC after the five-digit Course Number in the description.